Gers2017/gers2017.github.io/src/pages/posts/twitterdb.md

 By reading the file and splitting it into chunks, we get a list of tweets.
 Each of them contains a fragment of the bytes encoded in base64.

 Now, imagine the browser furiously posting each chunk from the text file.
-(Try to beat text files now closure devs)
+(Try to beat text files now clojure devs)

-At the end, when every chunk has been posted, press the big "post" button.
-And wait a few seconds.
+At the end, when every chunk has been posted, we instruct playwright to press the big "post" button.
+And wait a few seconds....
 Success!!!

 And with that, I'm out.
 We have stored our image in **TwitterDB™** and now we can retrieve the encoded bytes from each tweet, decode it, decrypt the bytes and get our precious image back.